avinashreddy508/Mindmate/README.md

-# MindMate Chat Assistant - Leveraging AI for Enhancing Urban Health Cognitive Behavioral Therapy (CBT)
+# MindMate Chat Assistant - Leveraging AI for Enhancing Urban Health
-This application is a chatbot built with Streamlit that integrates **Snowflake Cortex** for generating responses and **Cognitive Behavioral Therapy (CBT)** techniques based on detected user emotions.
-It also includes emotion analysis using a **Hugging Face Transformer model** to provide mental health support.
-The app offers a dynamic and interactive UI to enhance the user experience.
+This application is a chatbot built with Streamlit that integrates **Snowflake Cortex** for generating responses and **Cognitive Behavioral Therapy (CBT)**  The app offers a dynamic and interactive UI to enhance the user experience.

 ## Features

 - **Snowflake Cortex Integration**: Query Snowflake LLM for response generation.
-- **Emotion Analysis**: Detect user emotions using the `bhadresh-savani/distilbert-base-uncased-emotion` model from Hugging Face.
-- **CBT Suggestions**: Provide specific CBT techniques based on detected emotions or fallback to default suggestions for neutral/low-confidence emotions.
 - **Document Querying**: Option to retrieve relevant document chunks from Snowflake storage.
-- **Emotion Graphs**: Visualize emotions detected over time using Matplotlib.
 - **Interactive UI**: Tabs, checkboxes, and expanders for a clean and dynamic user interface.

 ## Installation